mohammadsalman7/file-fab-forge/README.md

 ### Document Conversion
 - PDF to image conversion
 - Image to PDF conversion
+- PDF to PowerPoint conversion with two modes:
+  - Text-based: Extracts text and creates structured slides
+  - Image-based: Converts each PDF page to an image for exact design preservation
 - Multiple format support
 - Compression options